NAMASTE SOLAR BLOG

 How does solar attach to my roof?

-Flat rooftop systems are secured to the roof by a hybrid system of ballast blocks in aluminum pans and engineered mechanical attachments to account for our winds and the roof’s deadload (structural) capacity.
-An experienced solar contractor will work with an approved roofer to ensure continuation of warranty by the manufacturer.
+Flat rooftop systems are secured to the roof by a hybrid system of ballast blocks in padded aluminum pans and engineered mechanical attachments to account for our winds and the roof’s deadload (structural) capacity.

 Will my roof support solar?

-Flat roof systems need a minimum 5-6 pounds per square foot (psf) of available deadload capacity, while pitched roofs with flush-mounted solar need about 3 psf.
-The more deadload capacity a roof has, the fewer mechanical attachments needed, resulting in a lower cost.
+Flat roof systems need about 5-6 pounds per square foot (psf) of available deadload capacity, while pitched roofs with flush-mounted solar need about 3 psf.
+The more deadload capacity a roof has, the fewer mechanical attachments needed, so 7-10psf for flat roofs is preferred.

 When is a good time to go solar?

 Ideally, your roof will have 20 years of life left.
-It’s also a good idea to consider energy-saving upgrades, such as LED retrofit and higher efficiency HVAC, when sizing and implementing solar systems.
+It’s also a good idea to consider other future capital energy improvements, such as LED retrofit, higher efficiency HVAC, and electrification, when sizing solar systems.

 How long will it take to put solar on my rooftop?

-Depending on system size and complexity, installation may only take 1-3 months.
-However, engineering, permitting, and equipment procurement adds time, so the norm from contract to commissioning is 10-12 months.
+Depending on system size and complexity, installation may only take 4-8 weeks.
+However, engineering, permitting, and equipment procurement lead-times can add six months or more, so the norm from contract to commissioning is 8-12 months.

 Does solar make sense if I don’t occupy my building?

-Commercial solar is beneficial to both property owners and tenants in gross or NNN leases.
-There are two methods to overcome the split incentive: Commercial Property Assessed Clean Energy financing (C-PACE) and green leases.
+Solar is beneficial to both property owners and tenants in gross or NNN leases.
+There are two common methods to overcome the split incentive: Commercial Property Assessed Clean Energy financing (C-PACE) and green leases.

 What is maintenance like?

 Namaste Solar’s purpose is to transform energy and transform business.
 Our experienced commercial solar developers will help you understand your project goals, timelines, and milestones.
-Look at our extensive commercial experience and see how we measure up.
+Reach out to day.
+And you can look at our extensive commercial experience and see how we measure up.

 Recommended Reading: